Extract Text from Cell – Excel & Google Sheets

 SEARCH Function

-First, we used the SEARCH Function to find the position of the space between the first and last names.
+First, we use the SEARCH Function to find the position of the space (” “) between the first and last names.

 MID Function

-Next, we use the MID Function to return all the characters after the space plus 1 (the last name)
+Next, we use the MID Function to return all the characters after the space.

 Combining these 2 functions gives us the original formula for the last name.

-Extract Text After or Before a Specific Character
+Extract Text Before or After a Specific Character

-You can also use the LEFT, RIGHT, LEN and SEARCH functions to extract the text after or before a specific character.
+You can also use the LEFT, RIGHT, LEN and SEARCH functions to extract the text before or after a specific character.
+In this case we will separate first and last names.

 Extract Text Before Character